-The fastest way to get from Aix to Nice is driving due east on the major A8 toll road, which connects the cities in 2 hours.
+The fastest way to get from Aix to Nice is by driving due east on the major A8 toll road, which connects the cities in two hours.
 Though not a particularly scenic drive, the route allows for detours into the heart of the Var countryside and passes through the lovely town of Saint-Maximin-la-Sainte-Baume, worth a stop for its medieval quarter and Gothic basilica.

 If speed isn't a priority, there's the option of following the coast along the narrow, winding D559, but this route is best broken up into two days of driving.
 An efficient alternative is to split the trip between the quick A8 highway and a slower loop along the coast; the D559 between Fréjus and Théoule-sur-Mer is one of the most spectacular stretches and only adds 1.5 to 2 hours on to the journey.